This page combines explanations written by Gary Wong, W6GSW and Oliver Dully, K6OLI and was edited by John Aboud, KK6ZVQ.

 How to Get Your License

-In our area, examinations are conducted on the second Saturday of each month by volunteer members of the Amateur Radio Emergency Service (ARES), Los Angeles Northeast Section.
+You can take your license examination online or in person.
+In our area, in-person examinations are conducted on the second Saturday of each month by volunteer members of the Amateur Radio Emergency Service (ARES), Los Angeles Northeast Section.
 These exam sessions are held at Huntington Memorial Hospital in Pasadena.

 Second Saturday of every month